 Ukrainian recruiters descend on Kyiv's nightlife in search of men not registered for conscription

-KYIV, Ukraine (AP) — Ukrainian military recruitment officers raided restaurants, bars and a concert hall in Kyiv, checking military registration documents and detaining men who were not in compliance, local media reported Saturday.
+KYIV, Ukraine (AP) — Ukrainian military recruitment officers raided restaurants, bars and a concert hall in Kyiv, checking military registration documents and detaining men who were not in compliance, media and witnesses reported Saturday.

 Checks were also conducted at Goodwine, an upscale shopping center, and Avalon, a popular restaurant.